The Word Alive: Empire (2009–2010)

 In regards to the creation of the EP, Smith stated that The Word Alive all "feed off of each other really well, we take a little bit of everything we like and put it together to try and give the listener at least something to grasp onto when they hear a song for the first time.
 We consider ourselves a metal band who enjoy singing a lot.
 As much as we love being brutal, we love being referred to as 'epic' and 'beautiful'.
 It works for us."
-After the release of their EP, the band went on multiple tours with bands such as Alesana, A Skylit Drive and Silverstein.
+After the release of their EP, the band went on multiple tours with an array of popular post-hardcore bands such as Alesana, A Skylit Drive and Silverstein.
 The Word Alive headlined with We Came as Romans on the "Dreams & Empires Tour" during the summer of 2009; from late July to mid-August.
 In October 2009, the band went on tour with Silverstein, Madina Lake and I See Stars.
 Shortly after that tour they played on the "You'd Be Way Cuter in a Coffin Tour" with Alesana on "The Emptiness Tour" which took place during early 2010.
 The Word Alive's single "Battle Royale" from Empire was hugely successful, leading the song to be featured in the popular Tap Tap series as well as it being featured as downloadable content in the Rock Band series of music games.
 The track is also featured on the 2010 Vans Warped Tour Compilation and later went onto being credited as the group's signature song.